amd/ZenDNN-pytorch-plugin/README.md

 The default level of logs is **WARNING** for both cpp and python sources but can be overridden as discussed above.
 >NOTE: The log levels are the same as those provided by the python logging module.

->INFO: Since all OPs implemented in _zentorch_ are registered with torch using the TORCH_LIBRARY() and TORCH_LIBRARY_IMPL() macros in bindings, the PyTorch profiler can be used without any modifications to measure the op level performance.
+>INFO: Since all OPs implemented in _zentorch_ are registered with torch using the TORCH_LIBRARY(), TORCH_LIBRARY_FRAGMENT() and TORCH_LIBRARY_IMPL() macros in bindings, the PyTorch profiler can be used without any modifications to measure the op level performance.

 ## 4.3 Support for `TORCH_COMPILE_DEBUG`
 PyTorch offers a debugging toolbox that comprises a built-in stats and trace function.
 This functionality facilitates the display of the time spent by each compilation phase, output code, output graph visualization, and IR dump. `TORCH_COMPILE_DEBUG` invokes this debugging tool that allows for better problem-solving while troubleshooting the internal issues of TorchDynamo and TorchInductor.
 This functionality works for the models optimized using _zentorch_, so it can be leveraged to debug these models as well.
 To enable this functionality, users can either set the environment variable `TORCH_COMPILE_DEBUG=1` or specify the environment variable with the runnable file (e.g., test.py) as input.